The last social media case study in a 3-part series this week.

 That notion is at the heart of this social media case study featuring Spellbinders Paper Arts, a five year-old manufacturer of tools for the paper crafting enthusiast.
 If you’re looking to create the all-time greatest holiday card from scratch, Spellbinders is your outfitter.

 Based in Peoria, Arizona, Spellbinders sells primarily to papercrafting stores and craft chains like Hobby Lobby.
 They also sell direct to consumers on the Spellbinders Web site.

 Spellbinders is very active in social media marketing.
 They maintain a blog with ideas on how to use their products, a Facebook page, a Yahoo!
 Group, a Twitter account, and have nearly 50 videos on YouTube.
 (A Flickr gallery is forthcoming).

-And this decentralized approach is a big part of the company’s social media marketing strategy, according to Vice President of Marketing Tobi Hall.
+And this decentralized approach is a big part of the company’s social media digital marketing strategy, according to Vice President of Marketing Tobi Hall.
 “Wherever the consumer wants to be, that’s where we are,” she says.
 “We want all roads to eventually lead back to our Web site, and we’re redesigning it to make it much more social, but we don’t really care if our Facebook fans also are members of our Yahoo!
 Group.
 It’s about brand loyalty and recognition anywhere the consumer wants to find us.”

 Hot for Teacher

 Across all of their social outposts, educating customers about how to use the multitude of Spellbinders products is the objective.
 The blog includes how-tos such as “Wax Resist, Spellbinders Style“.
 The Inspiration Alley section of the Web site includes a whopping 327 ideas and instructions (think recipes for craft projects), many of them submitted by customers.